nullrocket/gitbook/passpack-it-button/basic-usage.md

 **For Opera**
 Go to the Opera icon in the upper-left corner of the browser, select Settings &gt; Preferences, then the "Advanced" tab.
 Make sure that "Accept cookies" is selected.
 Press OK and it's all done \(you may have to restart the browser\).

+## Regeneration

+If something is not working right with your PAsspack It! button, the first step is to regenerate it to eliminate any possibility of file corruption.

+Go to the Auto-login tab inside your account, click on Install your button and then click on Regenerate Now.

+You must the delete your existing button, and install the new (regenerated) one.